Limitations on quantum key repeaters for all key correlated states: Localizable private randomness for a generic local independent state

 Moreover, we have

 \begin{proof} We start by proving the limit.
 The explicit form of the partial trace reads

 We immediately note that the diagonal blocks are partial traces of independent random states.
-Hence from~\cite{nechita2018almost} we have that they almost surely converge to the maximally mixed state.
-Formally we have (only for the first block)
+Hence, by~\cite{nechita2018almost}, they almost surely converge to the maximally mixed state.
+Formally, we have (only for the first block)

-The remainder of this part of the proof follows from the proof of Proposition~\ref{th:eigvals}, substituting $X = \tr_{B'} U_0 \sigma_{A'B'} U_1^\dagger $ in Eq.~\eqref{eq:simple-proof} and following the reasoning shown there.

-The result on convergence rate follows directly from considerations on the variance of the average eigenvalue of $\tr_{B'} \alpha_{AA'B'}$, which are presented after Eq.~(26) in~\cite{nechita2018almost}. \end{proof} \end{proposition}